imbo/imbo/docs/usage/api.rst

 .. code-block:: javascript

     {
-      "publicKey": "<user>",
+      "id": "<user>",
       "numImages": 42,
       "lastModified": "Wed, 18 Apr 2012 15:12:52 GMT"
     }

-where ``publicKey`` is the public key of the user (the same used in the URI of the request), ``numImages`` is the number of images the user has stored in Imbo and ``lastModified`` is when the user last uploaded or deleted an image, or when the user last updated metadata of an image.
+where ``id`` is the user (the same used in the URI of the request), ``numImages`` is the number of images the user has stored in Imbo and ``lastModified`` is when the user last uploaded or deleted an image, or when the user last updated metadata of an image.
 If the user has not added any images yet, the ``lastModified`` value will be set to the current time on the server.

 **Typical response codes:**

 * 200 OK
 * 304 Not modified
-* 404 Public key not found
+* 404 User not found

 .. _images-resource: